Wichita Group Travel Itineraries

 - Caldwell - one of the most notorious towns on the Chisholm Trail.
 Sites include the Cherokee Strip Center, Border Queen Museum and dramatic "Ghost Rider" silhouettes on the trail south of town.

 - Wichita - Jesse Chisholm’s trading post was located here at the confluence of the Arkansas River and the Little Arkansas River.
-Visit the ten sites on the Western Heritage Tour and Diamond W Chuckwagon Supper, an evening of authentic food and cowboy music.
+Visit the ten sites on the Western Heritage Tour.

 - Newton/North Newton - from 1871-1874 known as "bloody and lawless-the wickedest city in the west.”
 Visit their fine restaurants, historic buildings, museums, and outstanding antique shops.
 The Kaufman Museum houses evidence of the Chisholm Trail.